V4Fire/Client/src/base/b-router/README.md

 ### Synchronizing with the router after initializing a component

-When a component uses `syncRouterState`, it asks the router data on initializing, but sometimes, the router doesn't have requested properties, and we provide default values for these.
+When a component uses `syncRouterState`, it asks the router data on initializing, but sometimes, the router does not have requested properties, and we provide default values for these.
 There is a nuance: the default values don't synchronize with the router, i.e., when we move from one page to another using `push` and return by using `back/forward` the properties that take values from the default state won't be restored.
-Sometimes, this behavior doesn't match our expectations, and that why every component has the `syncRouterStoreOnInit` prop.
+Sometimes, this behavior does not match our expectations, and that why every component has the `syncRouterStoreOnInit` prop.
 If we toggle `syncRouterStoreOnInit` to `true`, the component will forcibly map its state to the router after initializing.